stevemjcu/Primitive/README.md

 # Primitive

-This is a recreation of Michael Fogleman's project, [Primitive](https://github.com/fogleman/primitive).
+This is an educational project inspired by Michael Fogleman's [Primitive](https://github.com/fogleman/primitive).